Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (2) Asset verification.
 Hospitals may require an

-uninsured patient who is requesting an uninsured discount to certify the existence of assets owned by the patient and to provide documentation of the value of such assets.
+uninsured patient who is requesting an uninsured discount to certify the existence or absence of assets owned by the patient and to provide documentation of the value of such assets, except for those assets referenced in paragraph (4) of subsection (c) of Section 10.
 Acceptable documentation may include statements from financial institutions or some other third party verification of an asset's value.
 If no third party verification exists, then the patient shall certify as to the estimated value of the asset.

 (3) Illinois resident verification.
 Hospitals may